cebcar/Tuxedo/TechDocs/DevOps/tools/Git.md

 - show the commits in either side or conflict
 Show the commits in either side of the merge that touches a file that’s currently conflicted
 > git log --oneline --left-right --merge

+add `-p` to get just the diffs to the file that ended up in conflict

 ### Rewriting History
 [Git Book - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)